Should you choose a corporate or independent funeral director?

 Should I get more than one quote?

-Why is the professional service fee so much higher at corporate providers?
+Why is the professional service fee so different between providers?

 When you are ready